 What are the benefits of art therapy?

-Art therapy is a positive practice that’s available to everyone; it can help both adults and children in so many ways.
-It has been a popular self-healing practice for years, but it only became a formal course in the 1940s and people are still just learning the meaning of it now.
+Art therapy is a positive practice that’s available to everyone.
+It can help both adults and children in so many ways, as kids' wall art allows your little ones to explore their imagination, and yours too.
+This type of therapy has been a popular self-healing practice for years, but it only became a formal course in the 1940s and people are still just learning the meaning of it now.